 Social workers completing this course receive 2.00 General continuing education clock hours.

 Relias Learning is an approved provider of continuing education courses by the American Occupational Therapy Association.
 The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.
-Category 3.
-This activity is approved for 2.00 contact hours.

 Section 1: Introduction